Srimeganathan/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
-Name :
+EXPERIMENT  01  ALP on fundamental arithmetic and logical operations 8086 Name :Srimeganathan S
-Roll no
+Roll no 212224230273
-Date of experiment :
+Date of experiment : 21.08.2025